Internal addresses in the Mandelbrot set and Galois groups of polynomials

 \begin{lemma}{Denominators in Angled Internal Address} \lineclear In an angled internal address $(S_0)_{p_0/q_0}\IntAddr \dots \IntAddr (S_k)_{p_k/q_k}\IntAddr (S_{k+1})_{p_{k+1}/q_{k+1}}\dots$, the denominator $q_k$ in the bifurcation angle is uniquely determined by the internal address $S_0\IntAddr\dots\IntAddr S_k\IntAddr S_{k+1}\dots$ as follows: let $\nu$ be the kneading sequence associated to the internal address and let $\rho$ be the associated function as just described.
 Let $r\in\{1,2,\ldots,S_k\}$ be congruent to $S_{k+1}$ modulo $S_k$.
 Then

 \end{lemma}

-While the internal address completely specifies the denominators in any corresponding angled internal address, it says says nothing about the numerators: of course, not all internal addresses are realized in the Mandelbrot set (not all are (complex) \emph{admissible}; see \version{Sections~\ref{SecAdmissCondition} and \ref{SecExtAnglesAdmiss}}{\cite[\SecAdmissTwice]{SymDyn}}), but this is independent of the numerators.
+While the internal address completely specifies the denominators in any corresponding angled internal address, it says says nothing about the numerators: of course, not all internal addresses are realized in the Mandelbrot set (not all are (complex) \emph{admissible}; see \version{Sections~\ref{SecAdmissCondition} and \ref{SecExtAnglesAdmiss}}{\cite{AdmissKneading} or \cite[\SecAdmissTwice]{SymDyn}}), but this is independent of the numerators.

-\begin{theo}{Independence of Numerators in Angled Int.\ Address} \typeout{Remove abbreviation in final version.} \lineclear If an angled internal address describes a point in the Mandelbrot set, then the numerators $p_k$ can be changed arbitrarily (coprime to $q_k$) and the modified angled internal address still describes a point in the Mandelbrot set. \end{theo}
+\begin{theo}{Independence of Numerators in Angled Internal Address} \lineclear If an angled internal address describes a point in the Mandelbrot set, then the numerators $p_k$ can be changed arbitrarily (coprime to $q_k$) and the modified angled internal address still describes a point in the Mandelbrot set. \end{theo}

 In other words, for every hyperbolic component there is a natural bijection between combinatorial classes of the $p/q$-sublimb and $p'/q$-sublimb, for every $q\ge 2$ and all $p,p'$ coprime to $q$.
-This bijection would give rise to a homeomorphism between these sublimbs if the Mandelbrot set was locally connected.
-Unlike other homeomorphisms constructed by surgery as in Branner and Fagella~\cite{BF} or Riedl~\cite{Riedl}, this homeomorphism preserves periods of hyperbolic components.
+We thus conjectured in 1994 that these two limbs were homeomorphic by a homeomorphism preserving periods of hyperbolic components (but not the embedding into the plane).
+This conjecture was established recently \cite{DimaHomeos}, based on work of Dudko \cite{DimaDecoThm}.
+These limbs have been known to be homeomorphic by work of Branner and Fagella~\cite{BF}, but their homeomorphisms (like all constructed by quasiconformal surgery, for instance as in \cite{Riedl}) preserve the embedding into the complex plane and not periods of hyperbolic components.